 The strategies and behaviors of a manager can impact the performance and productivity of a team, and therefore the whole organization.
 Most would agree that managers who effectively leverage employee strengths and rally individuals around team goals will achieve a more favorable performance outcome than those who withhold feedback or provide little support to team members.
 A person’s management style can also impact overall employee engagement.
 According to Gallup research, managers account for 70 percent of the variance in employee engagement, and can adversely or positively impact employees’ commitment to their work and the company.

-While one kind of management style may work better in certain work environments than others, managers often rely on a mix of management styles, depending on the situation and circumstances.
+While one kind of management style may work better in certain work environments than others, managers often rely on a mix of styles, depending on the situation and circumstances.
 Here are four examples of different management styles and how they affect the workplace:

 An authoritarian management style is one that relies on an individual’s position of authority in the organizational structure.
 Managers who lead with authority typically assign tasks and deliverables with little room for debate or questioning, which, if not done in the right situations, can lead employees to feel micromanaged, undervalued, and replaceable.
 Authoritarian management can also negatively impact employee behavior.
-One research study found that an authoritarian management style in a manufacturing environment contributed to higher incidents of negative employee behavior such as theft, personal internet surfing, and misuse of overtime.
+One research study found that an authoritarian leader in a manufacturing environment contributed to higher incidents of negative employee behavior such as theft, personal internet surfing, and misuse of overtime.